Properties of RG interfaces for 2D boundary flows: Variational method

-The diagram respects a number of constraints.
-Three boundary conditions: $(+), (-), (0)$ are stable, they do not have any relevant boundary operators.
-The $g$-factors satisfy \be g_{(+)}=g_{(-)} < g_{(0)} < g_{(0+)}=g_{(-0)} < g_{(-)} + g_{(+)} < g_{(d)} \ee that by virtue of the g-theorem puts restrictions on the possible IR fixed points.
-Topological defects which relate various sectors of boundary theories place more constraints.
-The elementary topological defects $X_{i}$ are labeled by primary states $i$ and act on Cardy boundary states $|j\rangle\!\rangle$ as \be X_{i} |j\rangle\!\rangle = \sum_{k}N_{ij}^{k}|k\rangle\!\rangle \ee where $N_{ij}^{k}$ are the fusion coefficients.
 A theorem proved in \cite{GW} states that given an RG flow from a boundary condition $A$ to a boundary condition $B$, for any topological defect $X_{i}$ there exists an RG flow from $X_{i}A$ to $X_{i}B$ triggered by a boundary operator of the same conformal weight as in the original flow.
 The group-like defect $X_{\epsilon''}$ in TIM realises the spin reversal symmetry.
 It acts by reflections about the vertical symmetry axis of the flow diagram on Figure \ref{space_of_flows} interchanging the $+$ and $-$ labels.
 The defect $X_{\sigma'}$ relates pairs of flows triggered by the $\psi_{1,3}$ fields with positive and negative coupling which are depicted by blue arrows on Figure \ref{space_of_flows}.
 These flows as well as the flows triggered by the $\psi_{1,2}$ field on the disordered boundary condition $(d)$ are integrable.
 Their end points have been established using the TBA.
 Note in particular the flow generated by $\psi_{1,3}$ with a positive coupling switched on the $(d)$ boundary condition.
 It ends with a degenerate boundary condition that is the direct sum of the $(+)$ and $(-)$ Cardy boundary conditions.
 The flows given by the black lines are conjectural flows which are generated by some special linear combinations of $\psi_{1,3}$ and $\psi_{1,2}$ operators which should be there by continuity of the space of flows.
 We focus here on the single coupling flows.
 We comment briefly on the two-coupling flows at the end of section \ref{sec:offdiag}.